MicrosoftDocs/learn/learn-pr/bicep/deploy-resources-different-scopes/includes/4-exercise-deploy-subscription-scoped-resource.md

    :::code language="bicep" source="code/4-template.bicep" range="1" :::

-   Note that this line of code tells Bicep that your template is going to be deployed at a subscription scope.
+   This line of code tells Bicep that your template is going to be deployed at a subscription scope.

 ## Add a policy definition